neverfap-deluxe/nfd-api/ebook/bible/bible.md

-### Put simply, it's a strategy you have in place in order to help you stay on course with your task of developing Healthy Coping Mechanisms.
+### Put simply, it's a strategy you have which helps you stay on course with your task of implementing Healthy Coping Mechanisms into your daily life.

-Furthermore, it's going to help you verify what you know about yourself, as well as how you can improve in future upon that knowledge.
+It's your plan to verify that what you know about yourself and recovery is correct, as well as provide strategy on how best to improve and move forward.

 For example, do you have a strategy to help you deal with early morning urges?
 If not, then you're literally leaving your recovery to chance.

-By not having a strategy which addresses your weak points, you're literally accepting that you won't have 100% certainty in how you will respond when faced with these compromising situations.
+By not having a strategy which addresses your potential weak points, you're literally accepting that you won't have 100% certainty in how you will respond when faced with difficult situations.

-Not only the certainty of knowing well beforehand how you will respond, but the certainty to know that you will carry through with that reponse.
+Not only the certainty of knowing well beforehand how you will respond, but the certainty of knowing that your reponse will even work within the first place.

 Often the thing that those recovering from porn addiction struggle the most with, is that they will continue to severely underestimate how difficult these compromising situations are.

-They think "Well, I'm feeling okay now, so it couldn't possibly be that bad" and it's part of the reason why people continue to relapse again and again and again.
+They'll think "Well, I'm feeling okay now, so it couldn't possibly be that bad" and it's part of the reason why people continue to relapse again and again and again.

-Preparation is the best form of abstinence, and aside from mentally preparing ourselves, another great way to prepare is by embracing a set of solid principles which can help guide us when we are feeling lost and clueless.
+Preparation is the best form of abstinence, and aside from mentally preparing ourselves, another great way to prepare ourselves is by embracing a set of solid principles which can help guide us when we are feeling lost and down.

-For example, understanding that we must always aim to remain calm in all situations, and not react to our emotions and feelings even though they may feel unbearable at times.
+For example, understanding that we must always aim to remain calm in all situations, as well as not react to our emotions and feelings even though they may feel unbearable at times.

-This is why I created The Five Fundamental Prinpicles of NeverFap Deluxe which have been designed to help us serve this purpose, and instil those principles into us.
+This is why I created The Five Fundamental Prinpicles of NeverFap Deluxe which have been designed to help us serve this purpose, and instill those principles into us.

-Ultimately, when you don't have a mental health plan you will usually fail to remain aware of the pitfalls of recovery, which merely leads to unnecessary relapse and confusion.
+Ultimately, when you don't have a mental health plan in place you will almost always fail to remain aware of your own behaviours and actions, creating all sorts of unnecessary confusion.